jsign/timing-attack/README.md

 ```

 # Further work
 This is just an initial exploration of the problem.
-Further work might improve significantly precision, performance, configurability, and enabling to use attacker as a library rather than a tool.
+Further work might improve significantly precision, performance, configurability, parameters-range stats, and enabling to use attacker as a library rather than a tool.

 # License
 timing-attack is licenced under the MIT license.